ZIT-P22/IP-Atlas/README.md

 ## Routes
 Application routes are defined in the [`bp_atlas`](ip-atlas/routes/atlas.py) module.

-## How to Contribute
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.